dart-lang/sse/README.md

 Server Sent Events and corresponding POST requests.

-This package is not intended to be a general purpose SSE package, but instead is intended to be a drop in replacement for Dart's Websocket implementation.
+This package is not intended to be a general purpose SSE package, but instead is a bidirectional protocol for use when Websockets are unavailable.
 That is, both the client and the server expose a `sink` and `stream` on which to send and receive messages respectively.